Each Sunday this Fall @ 9 & 11 am

 "Es triste que muchos cristianos no tengan esta aura de piedad a su alrededor.
 Pueden ser muy talentosos y agradables, o muy ocupados en la obra del Señor, o incluso aparentemente exitosos en algunas avenidas del servicio cristiano, y aún así no ser piadosos. ¿Por qué?
 Porque no son devotos a Dios.
 Pueden ser devotos a una visión, o a un ministerio o a su propia reputación como cristianos, pero no a Dios.
 La piedad es más que el carácter cristiano: Es el carácter cristiano que surge de la devoción a Dios." - Jerry Bridges, The Practice of Godliness

-PROFESORES: Esteban Polo y Gaby Correa
+PROFESORES: Gaby Correa